How to photograph a sunrise: Follow these easy photography tips to create your own amazing sunrise images.

 Living 5 minutes away from an array of golden sandy beaches where sunrises dance across the ocean with a metallic gleam makes me feel guilty about this lazy habit.

-I would never miss the rays of golden sun slowly creeping over the crumbling, ancient temple of Angkor Wat or lay in bed while the vast layers of two billion years of Earths’s geological history change colour by the second as the sun comes over the horizon of The Grand Canyon.
+I would never miss the rays of golden sun slowly creeping over the crumbling, ancient temple of Angkor Wat or lay in bed while the vast layers of two billion years of Earth’s geological history change color by the second as the sun rises over the horizon of The Grand Canyon.

 Whether you’re a natural early bird ( please feel free to write and share your secrets ) or you take some convincing like me, capturing those spellbinding moments of greeting the sun in a new location is a must.

 Luckily creating a photograph that takes you back to that golden moment is not as hard as you may think.

 The scouts live by it and so should you.
 P.P.P.P.P – Prior Preparation Prevents Poor Performance.

 Two things you should have prepped and planned perfectly for sunrise pictures is your camera equipment and your location.

 Equipment for Sunrise Photography

 To get the best sunrise photos you need a DSLR.

 Make and model do not matter as much as your ability to use it.
 Having a camera with all the bells and whistles will not create a photograph any better than most point and shoot cameras if you only use Auto mode.